 Plates and tiles benefit from the use of tile and plate setters or stackers.
-Shelf-style setters allow air to move under the large flat objects so they heat more evenly.
+Shelfstyle setters allow air to move under the large flat objects so they heat more evenly.
 Avoid heating large flat objects directly on the cooler shelf.
 If you are firing decorated tiles or plates, vertical setters economize on space, and sets can be stacked to fit even more.

-The Edward Orton Jr.

-Ceramic Foundation

-PO Box 2760 • Westerville OH 43086
+1 The Edward Orton Jr. Ceramic Foundation PO Box 2760 • Westerville OH 43086 FIRING TIPS is a series of firing problem solvers.
+New TIPS are available every month.
+Contact your Orton supplier for your copy.
 Glazed ware needs to be stilted or dry footed or the melting glaze will stick the ware to the kiln shelf, ruining both.
 Stilts also provide space for air to move around all sides of the ware.
 Porcelain and stoneware can not be stilted.
 The stilts embed into the ware during firing.
 Instead, use high fire kiln wash or silica sand on the shelf.
 Use prop to prevent sagging of porcelain.